CollabIP/elasticsearch-arm-templates/README.md

 # ATTENTION!
 Tethr Custom ARM Templates

 This forked repo version has been highly-customized.
-Though much

 * <strong>Availability Zones</strong> - The templates have been designed to allow for the deployment of Elasticsearch nodes to Zones 1, 2, and 3.